 3.2 Highlights of achievements

-The main results achieved on the various Questions assigned to Study Group 17 are briefly summarized below.
+The main results achieved on the various Questions assigned to Study Group 17 are briefly summarized below (see Table 6a).
 Formal replies to the Questions are given in a synoptic table in Annex 1 of this report.

+Table 6a – Summary of achievements in this study period